uccser/cs-field-guide/text/en/curriculum-guides/ncea/assessment-guide-level-2-excellence-data-representation-numbers.md

 3. Showing how **negative** numbers can be represented in binary using Two's Complement, and clearly explaining the process.
 4. Explaining reasons why Two's Complement is widely used, and simple sign bits are not, by showing examples of addition and subtraction.
 Also explain why the way a simple sign bit represents 0 is problematic.

-**Choosing 3 numbers for your examples**
+**Choosing three numbers for your examples**

-You will need to pick 3 numbers, which you will you use to illustrate the various ways of representing numbers in binary.
+You will need to pick three numbers, which you will you use to illustrate the various ways of representing numbers in binary.
 Your chosen numbers should **not** be in field guide examples.

 - A **positive** number **between 65 and 120**
 - A **negative** number **between -10 and -64**
 - A **additional positive** number, which is the "positive" form of your negative number (i.e. if you had chosen -11, this number would be 11).
 This number is **only used in the last part of the project**.

-The numbers **must be within the ranges**, to ensure they work with all the representations you'll be using them for.
+The numbers **should be within the ranges**, to ensure they work with all the representations you'll be using them for.

 #### Representing positive numbers in binary